 Will The Handles Work?

 Handles may seem like the least of your concerns when you are considering which storage containers to purchase, but they make a big difference when you want to move things around.
 Sturdy handles that won't break or crack are what I look for before purchasing plastic storage containers.
-I avoid any containers that have handles that are built in at the lid only instead of the actual container.
+Avoid any containers that have handles that are built in at the lid only instead of the actual container.
 If the lid only supports the entire weight of the container, when it is carried, you'll have a recipe for trouble.
 Lids are flimsy and can crack easily.
 Check out the handles and make sure they will work for you.

 Is the Lid Right?